7RU7H/Archive/Computer-Science/Quantum-Computing/Quantum-Computing.md

 # Quantum Computing

 [Wikipedia Quantum Computing](https://en.wikipedia.org/wiki/Quantum_computing) simply states *"A **quantum computer** is a [computer](https://en.wikipedia.org/wiki/Computer "Computer") that exploits [quantum mechanical](https://en.wikipedia.org/wiki/Quantum_mechanical "Quantum mechanical") phenomena."* The hardware, to overstate is physical matter, which exhibits properties of both waves and particles.
-The properties exact state is also reverse recursively affect by the same higher order laws of Quantum mechanics.
+The properties exact state is also reverse recursively affected by the same higher order laws of Quantum mechanics.

 1. True Positive
 2. False Positive